jayarnim/jayarnim/README.md

 ## 💡 HI, THERE!

-- 👋 I`m a student studying to come true my dream, **DATA ANALYST**.
+- 👋 I`m a student studying to come true my dream, Data Analyst.

 - 👀 i`m interested in

   - Analyzing personal preference from his or her choices

-  - Recommending a lifesytle that suits personal preference.
+  - Recommending a lifesytle that suits personal preference

 - 🌱 i`m currently learning